Read me

 This is a new world still being built.
 I could build a house and live in it.
 Open country.
 Room to grow

-Aurora takes the mickey out of Jim for his ingenuous simple-minded faith in dreams of a bright future, yet he is the person who has taken a step and made a decision on his years to come, with a willingness to take a one-way ticket in pursuit of a fresh start.
-While Aurora lost herself in own thoughts, Jim has drawn an image of a promising tomorrow.
-He’s a dreamer in the best sense of the word as he prefers not to infiltrate own mind with the negative variations of the future, but to believe.
-As well as Aurora and the majority of people (Avalon passengers as well) he could not have a confidence of the prosperous future, yet Jims is self-fueled with hope, he pushes himself to think positively and he appreciates the other passengers (within their hibernation pods) as people, who, as well as he himself, want to change the life for better.
-Subsequent to the dialogues with an Android and Arthur’s ‘bartender pearls of wisdom’, Jim takes active actions to improve his being, even though the loneliness on Avalon drives him a one step from the suicide on the back of a number of humiliating self-tortures.
+Aurora takes the mickey out of Jim for his ingenious, simple-minded faith in dreams of a bright future, yet he is the person who has taken a step and made a decision on his years to come, with a willingness to take a one-way ticket in pursuit of a fresh start.
+While Aurora lost herself in her thoughts, Jim drew an image of a promising tomorrow.
+He’s a dreamer in the best sense of the word, as he prefers not to infiltrate his mind with the negative variations of the future but to believe.
+As well as Aurora and the majority of people (Avalon passengers as well), he could not have confidence in a prosperous future, yet Jim is self-fueled with hope; he pushes himself to think positively, and he appreciates the other passengers (within their hibernation pods) as people who, as well as he, want to change the life for the better.
+After the dialogues with an Android and Arthur’s ‘bartender pearls of wisdom’, Jim takes active actions to improve his being, even though the loneliness on Avalon drives him one step from suicide on the back of some humiliating self-torment.

 I see 5,000 men and women changing their lives.
 For 5,000 different reasons.

-Jim takes the advantage of a number of comforts and privileges on the Avalon, including the restaurant food (yet he can count for a standard oatmeal breakfast within the main hall), going cinema, playing a lonely basketball and even spacewalking.
-For all that he feels his own uselessness and this core behavioral motive could not be fulfilled in loneliness.
-He experiences a glimpse of Aurora behind the pod glass and the former dreams of being a mechanic in a new world are now being overshadowed with a more powerful visualization of himself next to this showy young woman.
-Jim enthusiastically fills his own mind with a whole new imagined world with Aurora, yet this hope drains his life even faster than the loneliness.
-He shares his disturbing thoughts with Arthur, revealing the fact that a girl of his dreams is now just in front of him, but totally inaccessible.
-In a wider philosophical sense, his brain exercises on the possibility of their acquaintance back on Earth are worthless as it was destined for these two to live life together on the Avalon and no other place and time.
+Jim takes advantage of many comforts and privileges on the Avalon, including the restaurant food (yet he can count on a standard oatmeal breakfast within the main hall), going to the cinema, playing lonely the basketball court, and even spacewalking.
+For all that, he feels his uselessness, and this core behavioral motive could not be fulfilled in loneliness.
+He experiences a glimpse of Aurora behind the pod glass, and the former dreams of being a mechanic in a new world are now being overshadowed by a more powerful visualization of himself next to this showy young woman.
+Jim enthusiastically fills his mind with a whole new imagined world with Aurora, yet this hope drains his life even faster than the loneliness.
+He shares his disturbing thoughts with Arthur, revealing the fact that the girl of his dreams is now just in front of him, but inaccessible.
+In a wider philosophical sense, his brain exercises on the possibility of their acquaintance back on Earth are worthless, as it was destined for these two to live life together on Avalon and no other place or time.
 He would probably not have the stomach to introduce himself to a girl like Aurora.

 You get to fly to another planet, but you’ll die along the way.